gpDA/ImageScrapBook/README.md

 `docker-compose up --build` to run a Docker setup for the first time.
 `docker-compose build [containers...]; docker-compose up` to rebuild changed containers.

+## Configuring Django
+Changing the "command" attribute of `appserver` in `backend/docker-compose.yml` allows you to execute commands such as makemigrations, migrate, runserver and createsuperuser.

 # Notes for contributors
 ## Organization
 ### Service names